quixio/quix-docs/docs/develop/index.md

 # Develop your application

+This section of the documentation covers **developing your application**.

 Your data processing pipeline typically consistes of multiple applications working together.
 Each application represents the implementation of a source, transform, or destination.
 You develop your application in an environment (a branch in your project), but you can later merge these changes with other branches as required.

 For example, you might create a new source component to retrieve data from an external service, a transform to process this data, and then perhaps a destination, which could store data in a Postgres database.
 You might have another destination to display the data on a Streamlit dashboard.